michelmbem/AddyScript/docs/innerfunc.md

 ## Utility functions

 * `any eval(string expression)` : evaluates the expression contained in the given string and returns its value.
 * `int hash(any first, ..more)` : combines the provided values to calculate their hash code.
-It accepts a maximum of nine arguments.
+It accepts a variable number of arguments.
 Only the first argument is required; the others are optional.
 * `void sleep(int milliseconds)` : pauses the script's execution for the specified number of milliseconds.
 * `void exit(int code = 0)` : Exits the program with the given status code. **Note**: This will also terminate the host application.